CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/challenge-5.md

 Now that you've built your Customer Care Copilot with 4 topics, a reusable Customer Service Request flow, and knowledge base integration, it's time to thoroughly test the complete solution.
 End-to-end testing ensures all components work together seamlessly from customer input to ticket creation in Freshdesk.

 In this challenge, you will test all 4 topics comprehensively, verify Customer Service Request flow integration, confirm tickets are created in Freshdesk, and validate the entire customer experience.

 ## Challenge Objectives
  - Test all 4 topics in Copilot Studio test pane
-- Verify Customer Service Request flow integration for each topic
+ - Verify CustomerServiceFlow integration for each topic
  - Confirm tickets are created in Freshdesk portal
  - Validate ticket details (subject, description, priority, requester email)
  - Test knowledge base responses for common queries
  - Identify and fix any conversation flow issues

 ## Steps to Complete